 Healthy body, healthy mind.
 Overall health and wellness require daily maintenance and the tools to identify when something is going awry.
 Mental health factors, like stress and loneliness, can also deeply impact a person’s ability to remain in good physical health.
-That is why virtual care provides a combination of primary care and mental health support, providing rapid and convenient access to mental health specialists.
-For long-term support and more complex cases, virtual care can also offer self-guided modules (guided learning online therapy (dCBT)) or even act as a bridge to psychiatry to avoid any delays in treatment.
+That's why Virtual Care offers access to both primary care and mental health support, including rapid and convenient access to mental health specialists.
+For long-term support and more complex cases, Virtual Care can also offer Specialized Digital Therapy (dCBT) through self-guided modules or even act as a bridge to psychiatry to avoid any delays in treatment.

 2. Increasing access to quality care

 People living with chronic conditions and mobility issues, or residing in remote locations, face many barriers when it comes to accessing care.
-Virtual care has helped bring healthcare home to Canadians everywhere, and by diversifying their team of specialists to cover a broader spectrum of health and wellness concerns, TELUS Health Virtual Care serves more Canadians than ever before.
+Virtual Care has helped bring healthcare home to people across Canada, and by diversifying the team of specialists to cover a broad spectrum of health and wellness concerns, TELUS Health Virtual Care serves more Canadians than ever before.

 3. Putting the patient first

-It is important that patients receive the personalized attention and care they deserve-now more than ever.
-In many ways, virtual care is designed with the individual patient in mind.
-At the start of a consultation, every patient meets with a compassionate care advocate who performs a biopsychosocial assessment.
-This approach helps advocates to see the big picture and tailor a care plan that best meets individuals’ needs.
-With the patient’s consent, TELUS Health Virtual Care can also communicate medical notes to a patient’s family doctor or other following physicians, ensuring proper continuity of care.
+It’s important that patients receive the personalized attention and care they deserve, which is why Virtual Care is designed with the individual patient in mind.
+With 24/7 on-demand access to a broad range of healthcare professionals, employees and their families will benefit from compassionate care from dedicated clinicians who can address their health needs.
+In addition, with the patient’s consent Virtual Care can also communicate medical notes to a patient’s family doctor or other following physicians, ensuring proper continuity of care.

 4. Reducing the strain on our healthcare system